twwwy/ADS2018/README.md

 Cleaned and filtered by date: https://drive.google.com/open?id=1sWmIGU5ygXvGBtBuEr1rLNBEOmrk4J41

-### Goal for Next Meetiing: Tueday at 4:30pm
+### Update 12/13: Goal for Next Steps
-1. ols regression on injuries and fatals using factors, location, time and seasons
-2. time series analysis: trend and cycle analysis base on location and time
-3. separate spatial autocorrelation analysis with different time and seasons
-3. k-means cluster
+1. Data Wrengling:

+### Update 12/13 wyw238:
+1. Using Random Forest and Linear Regression successfully explain the periodicity of the accidents using hour and day of week features.
+Out-sampel R2 0.83

 ### Update 11/18 wyw238:
 upload a preliminary analysis of 1 & 2.\